WeichenZh/Open3DVQA/README.md

         </tr>
         <tr>
           <td width="360px">
-            <strong>Question:</strong> Does the red storefront with chinese text have a lesser height compared to the white building with blue stripes?<br>
+            <strong>Question:</strong> Who is positioned more to the right, the white building with blue stripes or the tall beige apartment building nearby?<br>
-            <strong>Answer:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.
+            <strong>Answer:</strong> From the viewer's perspective, white building with blue stripes appears more on the right side.
           </td>
           <td style="width: 90px;"><img src="figure/rgb_2.png" height="80px"/></td>
         </tr>